yuwei-wu/EMU_routing_tool/README.md

 2. Select case for analysis in case_list

 # Analysis
-run the script 'run.sh' to generate useful planning for the given
+run the main ALSN to generate useful planning for the given

 # Algorithms
 use Adaptive Large Neighborhood Search to solve TSP problems